Reverse Mortgage Colorado

 Can I get a reverse mortgage if I still have a regular mortgage?

 Yes.
-Your existing mortgage does not prevent you from getting a reverse mortgage.
-The reverse mortgage proceeds must pay off your existing mortgage balance at closing, though.
-So the amount left over after that payoff is what you actually have access to.
-If your mortgage balance is large relative to your home's value, there may not be much left.
-Running the numbers first is worthwhile.
+An existing mortgage does not prevent you from qualifying.
+The reverse mortgage proceeds must pay off your existing balance at closing, though.
+So the amount left after that payoff is what you actually have access to.
+If your current mortgage balance is large relative to your home’s value, there may not be much left over.
+Running the numbers before you commit is worth the time.

 Is the money I receive from a reverse mortgage taxable?

-Reverse mortgage proceeds are loan funds, not income.
-So they are generally not subject to income tax.
-However, because the loan balance grows over time, there can be tax implications for your heirs when the home is eventually sold.
-Talking with a tax advisor about your specific situation is a good idea, especially if you are counting on this as part of an estate plan.
+Reverse mortgage proceeds are loan funds, not income, so they are generally not subject to income tax.
+But because the loan balance grows over time, there can be tax implications for your heirs when the home is eventually sold.
+Talking with a tax advisor about your specific situation is a good idea, especially if this loan is part of an estate plan.

 Can I lose my home with a reverse mortgage?

-Yes, but not because the loan balance grows larger than your home's value.
+Yes, though not because the loan balance grows larger than your home’s value.
 The non-recourse protection covers that scenario.
-The real risk is failing to meet your ongoing obligations: paying property taxes, keeping homeowners insurance current, and maintaining the home.
+The real risk comes from failing to meet your ongoing obligations: property taxes, homeowners insurance, and basic home maintenance.
 These are conditions of the loan.
 If you fall behind on them, the lender can call the loan due.
-This is where the financial assessment and LESA come in, as they help ensure you can meet those obligations.
+The financial assessment and LESA requirement exist precisely to reduce that risk.

 What happens to my surviving spouse if they are under 62?

-A non-borrowing spouse younger than 62 can be listed on the loan as a qualifying non-borrowing spouse.
-If the borrowing spouse passes away, the non-borrowing spouse may be allowed to remain in the home without triggering repayment, as long as they continue to meet the loan's ongoing requirements.
-The conditions and protections depend on when the loan was originated.
-It is worth getting this spelled out clearly before closing.
+A non-borrowing spouse younger than 62 can be listed on the loan.
+If the borrowing spouse passes away, the non-borrowing spouse may remain in the home without triggering repayment, as long as they continue meeting the loan’s ongoing requirements.
+The specific protections depend on when the loan was originated.
+Get those terms in writing before closing.

 What options do my heirs have when I pass away?

-Your heirs typically have around six months to decide what to do with the home.
-They can sell it and use the proceeds to repay the loan, keeping any remaining equity.
-They can also refinance the loan into their own name if they want to keep the home.
-Or, if the loan balance exceeds the home's value, they can simply let the lender take the property.
-They will never owe the difference out of pocket because the loan is non-recourse.
+Your heirs typically have around six months to decide.
+They can sell the home and use the proceeds to repay the loan, keeping any remaining equity.
+They can also refinance the loan into their own name if they want to keep the property.
+Or, if the loan balance exceeds the home’s value, they can let the lender take it.
+Because the loan is non-recourse, they will never owe the difference out of pocket.

 Reed Letson